zhehaowang/zhehao.me/essays/addressing-self.md

 In the field of engineering, this can come in the forms of understanding the design alternatives, building something with it, having seminal discussions with like-minded people, and many others.
 For all of which we should seek and create opportunities, if we find them lacking.

-When reflecting daily what we have achieved, let us make sure to apply the same criteria of internalization.
+When reflecting daily what we have achieved, make sure to apply the same criteria of internalization.

 ### Open-mindedness